EnneLu/EnneLu/README.md

 - 👋 Hi, I’m @EnneLu
 - 👀 I'm interested in becoming a software engineer
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning everything
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on money
-- 📫 How to reach me luennemafra@gmail.com
+- 📫 How to reach me luennemafra15@gmail.com

 <!---
 EnneLu/EnneLu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.